Amway Australia

-Amway Australia is the affiliate of the United States company Amway that serves Australia and also New Zealand.
+Amway Australia is the affiliate of the United States company Amway that serves Australia and New Zealand.
 The company began in 1971.
-Amway Australia is a Multi-level Marketing firm.
+Amway Australia is a multi-level marketing firm.

 History

 Amway Australia opened in April 1971 and was Amway's first market outside of North America.
 The company launched quickly, registering more than 400 distributors in its first month of operation, however sales soon stagnated.
 Investigations revealed problems with quality control at local manufacturers and the decision was made to manufacture and ship products from Amway headquarters in the US.
 By 1993, wholesale sales had reached A$148 million.
 In that year Amway Australia became part of the publicly listed company, Amway Asia Pacific, and by 1998 sales had reached A$198 million, with more than 100,000 distributors marketing over 2,500 products.
 In 2000 Amway Asia Pacific returned to private ownership by New AAP Limited, a Bermuda corporation.

 In March 1998, Amway Australia launched its first internet based ordering system (ELVIS - Electronic Link Via Internet Services), and processed $15.9 million in sales in July 1998.
 In April 2000 ELVIS was replaced by a2k and Amway Australia became one of the first Amway affiliates to introduce a new business model, dubbed IMC (where the "I" stands for Independent Business Owner [IBO], the "M" stands for a new Member classification, and "C" stands for Client).
-Along with Amway products, the new portal provided access to various partner company products, including IBM, Petals, RM Williams, Blue Star Office Supplies, and AFS Financial services.
+Along with Amway products, the new portal provided access to various partner company products, including IBM, Petals, R. M. Williams, Blue Star Office Supplies, and AFS Financial services.
 In 2000 it was reported that Amway was the largest direct selling company in the Australian region with annual turnover of more than $170 million and a network of 100,000 home-based distributors.
 Thirty percent of products sold by Amway Australia come from Australian suppliers, with the rest from Amway factories in the US, Europe, and Asia.

 By 2010, 40% of people joining Amway Australia were under the age of 30 and the company had embraced social media such as Facebook and Twitter as part of their sales and communications processes, as well as increasing brand marketing efforts through the signing of endorsement deals with swimmer Libby Trickett and Australian cricketer Adam Gilchrist as "Ambassadors".